-- 1. For the purposes of this Article, an institution shall determine its correlation trading portfolio in accordance with Article 325(6), (7) and (8). - 2.
-An institution shall determine the larger of the following amounts as the specific risk own funds requirement for the correlation trading portfolio: - (a) the total specific risk own funds requirement that would apply just to the net long positions of the correlation trading portfolio; - (b) the total specific risk own funds requirement that would apply just to the net short positions of the correlation trading portfolio.';
+1. For the purposes of this Article, an institution shall determine its correlation trading portfolio in accordance with Article 325(6), (7) and (8).

-'1.
+- 2. An institution shall determine the larger of the following amounts as the specific risk own funds requirement for the correlation trading portfolio: - (a) the total specific risk own funds requirement that would apply just to the net long positions of the correlation trading portfolio; - (b) the total specific risk own funds requirement that would apply just to the net short positions of the correlation trading portfolio.'; - (192) in Article 348, paragraph 1 is replaced by the following: - '1.
 Without prejudice to other provisions in this Section, positions in CIUs shall be subject to an own funds requirement for position risk, comprising general and specific risk, of 32 %.
 Without prejudice to Article 353 taken together with the amended gold treatment set out in Article 352(4) positions in CIUs shall be subject to an own funds requirement for position risk, comprising general and specific risk, and foreign exchange risk of 40 %.';

-De minimis and weighting for foreign exchange risk
+Article 351 De minimis and weighting for foreign exchange risk